solairen/password_generator/README.md

 ### About:

-Simple application that generates passwords with specific lengths and special characters.
+Simple application that generates passwords with specific lenghts and special characters.

 ### Language and Framework:

 * Language: C#
-* Framework: netCore 6.0
+* Framework: netCore 9.0

 #### To build docker container: